mikeyhogarth/duckpond/README.md

     end

-A *serious duck* might look like this:
+In the real world, a contract might look like this:

     class IEmailable < DuckPond::Contract
       #send: should send the results of :message via email to :to